-- 1. "ARP" refers to the "Alternative Retirement Plan", also sometimes referred to as the defined contribution plan, one of the two types of retirement plans administered by the ERB. - 2.
+- 1. "ARP" refers to the "Alternative Retirement Plan", also sometimes referred to as the defined contribution plan, one of the two types of retirement plans administered by the ERB.
+To avoid confusion between the acronym for the Administrative Rules and Procedures of NMSU (also the "ARP"), this term (Alternative Retirement Plan) will be used in lieu of ARP. - 2.
 "DCP" refers to the "Defined Contribution Plan", one of the two types of retirement plans administered by the ERB, and sometimes referred to as the "Alternate Retirement Plan". - 3.
 "DBP" refers to "Defined Benefit Plan", one of the two types of retirement plans administered by the ERB. - 4.
 "FTE" refers to "full time equivalency".
 FTE typically refers to the number of hours, days, classes, etc. required for a position to be considered full time.
 FTE may vary between positions and retirees should check with their department head to confirm what the FTE is for a particular position. - 5.
 "Fund" "Fund" refers to the Educational Retirement Fund. - 6.
-"LAU" refers to "local administrative unit" also known as an NM ERB covered institution and for purposes of this policy typically means NMSU as the educational employer. - 7.
+"LAU" refers to "local administrative unit" also known as an NM ERB covered institution and for purposes of this Rule typically means NMSU as the educational employer. - 7.
 "Layout" refers to the 12 month period in which the retired member must not have rendered service of any nature whatsoever to a local administrative unit (NM ERB covered institution).
 This includes all employment whether full time or part time, substitute teaching, performing duties as a volunteer, which would otherwise be, or in the past have been performed for the local administrative unit by a paid employee or independent contractor, services rendered as an independent contractor, or services as an employee of an independent contractor.
 The 12 month layout is a pre-requisite for participation in NM ERB's Return to Work program. - 8.
 "NM ERA" refers to the state of New Mexico's Educational Retirement Act, Sections 22-11-1 through 22-11-55, NMSA 1978. - "NM ERB" refers to the state of New Mexico's Educational Retirement Board, the statutorily authorized administrator of the NM ERA, which governs the retirement rights of eligible employees. - 10.
-"NM ERB Retiree" includes both defined benefit plan retirees and alternative retirement plan retirees. - E. Policy Statement(s): NM ERB retirees may be re-employed by NMSU consistent with New Mexico law and NM ERB rules and regulations, as they may be amended from time to time.
-In the event of a conflict between this policy, and the NM ERA or NM ERB rules/regulations, the latter shall govern. - 1.
-Return to Work Program: The New Mexico Return to Work Program permits qualified NM ERB retirees to return to work, without limitations being placed on annual earnings or on the FTE percentage. - a.
+"NM ERB Retiree" includes both defined benefit plan retirees and alternative retirement plan retirees. - E. Rule Statement(s): NM ERB retirees may be re-employed by NMSU consistent with New Mexico law and NM ERB rules and regulations, as they may be amended from time to time.
+In the event of a conflict between this Rule, and the NM ERA or NM ERB rules/regulations, the latter shall govern. - Return to Work Program: The New Mexico Return to Work Program permits qualified NM ERB retirees to return to work, without limitations being placed on annual earnings or on the FTE percentage. - a.
 For employees who retired after January 1, 2001: - i.
 The NM ERB retiree must not work for NMSU (or any other LAU) for 12 consecutive months; and - ii.
 Prior to the date of re-employment, the retiree/prospective employee must have submitted a notarized Return to Work application to the NM ERB, and have received NM ERB approval, verifying the retiree's eligibility to participate in the Return to Work program. - b.
 For employees who retired before January 1, 2001, and since that time have not voluntarily suspended their retirement benefits, or were not required to suspend their benefits (e.g. worked less than .25 FTE and/or earned less than \$15,000 per fiscal year):